WordPress Security – Protect Website from Hackers

 There are many reasons not to enable the auto-update feature.
 For example, any updated plugin might be incompatible with other plugins.

-But for other WordPress websites that doesn’t change frequently, the auto-update feature is a good thing to enable for these WordPress websites.
+But for other WordPress websites that don’t change frequently, the auto-update feature is a good thing to enable for these WordPress websites.

 The last and final step that you need to take to secure your WordPress website is to beware of abandoned WordPress plugins.
-Some WordPress plugins are still working after they have been abandoned by their developers many years ago.
-What happened to these old plugins, may contain a vulnerability and it will never get fixed.
+Some WordPress plugins are still working after they were abandoned by their developers many years ago.
+What happened to these old plugins may contain a vulnerability that will never get fixed.

 Sometimes hackers buy these old plugins and update them with viruses and malware.